TommyC81/TouchOSC/README.md

  Velocity control affects both Pads and Keys midi.

  All keys has (polyphonic) aftertouch, slide up to use - Note: Aftertouch is affected by the midi velocity setting.

+ # Recent changes

+ ## 2022-10-09

+ Fixed a typo in mixer track 4 that prevented it from working correctly.